How to Decorate Your House in "Minecraft"

 The bedroom is the sanctuary of every home—it’s a place for personal space, quiet and retreat.
 It is where we keep our most personal belongings and rest when we are weary.
 While you can already craft a bed in Minecraft (with three blocks of wool and three blocks of wooden planks), you can still have fun decorating your room with a dresser, closets and more.

-Dresser: A dresser holds our clothes, personal belongings and other apparel.
+Dresser: A dresser holds our clothes, personal belongings, and other apparel.
 To mimic the appearance of a dresser in Minecraft while maintaining its functionality, you can place two long chests on top of each other.
 A long chest is made by placing two chests adjacent to each other; this doubles the space the chest can hold, as well as its length.

 4. Decorate Your Bathroom

 Finally, no home is complete without at least one bathroom.
-While having no functional use in Minecraft, bathrooms make a house look complete and are a great place to dump your unwanted junk items, like gravel or excess cobblestone.
+While having no functional use in the game, bathrooms make a house look complete and are a great place to dump your unwanted junk items, like gravel or excess cobblestone.
 With some basic materials, you can build toilets, showers, sinks and more.

-Shower: You can put together a shower that is either functional or decorative.
+- Shower: You can put together a shower that is either functional or decorative.
 Start by outlining the edge of the shower with slabs or blocks.
 You can leave the shower open, or place some glass panes to give it a closed-in look.
 Place a tripwire hook on the top of the wall inside the shower for a faucet, or place a block of water in the ceiling above a piston; activating the piston will open a hole in the ceiling and rain water down!

 Remember that this article isn’t an end-all for decorating your house in Minecraft.
 The majority of these designs are quick and easy; if you have an idea to make something fancier or more detailed, go for it!
 The creative possibilities in Minecraft are endless, so don’t be afraid to experiment.
-And feel free to share you own furniture designs in the comment section below!
+And feel free to share your own furniture designs in the comment section below!

 Check Out Mr_Crayfish's Furniture Mod!

-- Furniture Mod | Minecraft Mods
+- Furniture Mod | "Minecraft" Mods

 Not up to creating your own furniture with basic blocks and materials?
-Mr_Crayfish's Furniture mod adds over 30 different pieces of furniture to Minecraft, including chairs, lamps, cabinets and refrigerators!
+Mr_Crayfish's Furniture mod adds over 30 different pieces of furniture to "Minecraft," including chairs, lamps, cabinets, and refrigerators!

-© 2014 Jessica Marello
+© 2014 Jessica Peri